yuelchen/soap-web-service-producer/README.md

 A Spring Web Service application for producing SOAP API.

 ## Overview
 This is a SOAP Web Service producer which will generate a WSDL file for a consumer to use.
 As a consumer, you can access and download the WSDL file for generating java classes for making SOAP API calls.
-The below is a the URL when running Spring application locally.
+The below is the dataset.wsdl url for this Springboot project.
 ```:
 http://localhost:8080/ws/dataset.wsdl
 ```